 Get your smart guide

-What is marketing budget optimization?
+What is marketing budget optimisation?

-Marketing budget optimization is the process of adjusting your marketing campaigns and activities to improve the results they generate based on what the data is telling you.
+Marketing budget optimisation is the process of adjusting your marketing campaigns and activities to improve the results they generate based on what the data is telling you.
 By using data to guide your thinking and strategy, your decisions will be rooted in real intel.
 What does that mean?
-You’ll be optimizing your marketing budget to make sure you drive more of the results you want with less investment.
+You’ll be optimising your marketing budget to make sure you drive more of the results you want with less investment.

-The key to marketing optimization is not just tracking what you’re spending across every channel, but the revenue those channels are generating.
+The key to marketing optimisation is not just tracking what you’re spending across every channel, but the revenue those channels are generating.
 If you’re able to show a direct link between campaigns and profits, you can start to make smarter budget decisions that double down on revenue generation.

 Data comes from many places, and you need solid foundations in place to make sure you’re leveraging this data to its full potential.
 In doing this, you’ll be able to start putting more resources into what is working, and taking it away from what isn’t.
-Many marketing teams rely on marketing attribution to accurately track performance and revenue, enabling them to implement marketing budget optimization across channels.
+Many marketing teams rely on marketing attribution to accurately track performance and revenue, enabling them to implement marketing budget optimisation across channels.

-Why is marketing optimization important?
+Why is marketing optimisation important?

-Marketing optimization is important because nobody wants to feel like they’ve wasted time and money.
+Marketing optimisation is important because nobody wants to feel like they’ve wasted time and money.
 And more importantly, in a world where marketing budgets are being slashed, you need to be able to drive the desired consumer actions in the most profitable way possible.
-Every marketer should be setting time aside to analyze and reflect on how their campaigns performed, to iterate and improve on the next one.
+Every marketer should be setting time aside to analyse and reflect on how their campaigns performed, to iterate and improve on the next one.

-Marketing optimization also helps you make smarter decisions when planning for the year ahead, especially if you focus your annual spending on marketing budget allocation by channel.
+Marketing optimisation also helps you make smarter decisions when planning for the year ahead, especially if you focus your annual spending on marketing budget allocation by channel.
 If you can clearly see which channels lead to quality leads and higher Average Order Values (AOV) – and which ones are a money pit – you can adapt your budget accordingly.

-All in all, having total visibility of what is and isn’t generating revenue will be key when optimizing your marketing budget.
+All in all, having total visibility of what is and isn’t generating revenue will be key when optimising your marketing budget.
 But, if you have a multi-channel strategy, you could be faced with the challenge of joining the dots between online discovery and offline conversion.
 When this is the case, your marketing attribution will likely have massive gaps.
-The key budget optimization factors listed below shed light on how Call Intelligence solves this problem.
+The key budget optimisation factors listed below shed light on how Call Intelligence solves this problem.